Champavati: A Tale of a Snake

 In a tale from the Angami Nagas of Assam, a girl is going to work in the field, when a snake appears and blocks her path.
 The girl tells the snake to not bite her, and she agrees to marry it.
 The snake bites the girl in her bosom and ornaments spring on her, then on her leg and leggings appear.
 Another girl sees the scene and tries to repeat with a snake, agreeing to marry it, but the snake bites her in the arm and she dies.
+The tale was republished by anthropologist John Henry Hutton, who also sourced it from the Angami Nagas.
+Goswami recognized it as a "parallel" to Champavati, but he suggested the Angami Naga tale was a borrowing.
+In the same vein, Assamese folklorist Birinchi Kumar Barua noted that the Angami tale "resembled" Champavati.

+Bunyi-Bunye (The Two Sisters)

+Professor Stuart Blackburn reported a tale from the Apatani people of Arunachal Pradesh with the title Bunyi-Bunye or Two Sisters.
+In this tale, two sisters go to pluck fruits from a tree, but a snake appears and offers them the fruits, since the tree is his, in exchange for marrying the animal.
+One of the girls marries the snake, eventually burns its skin and turns him to a human youth.
+As for her sister, jealous of her success, she finds another snake to marry (or her brother-in-law) and dies of a snakebite.